 seems to be a class action settlement but I don't recall filing a claim, is it a scam or legit?
 Case no 16-CH-06603.
 Everything I could find about this class action settlement is dated in 2016 or 2017 so I'm not sure why I received a check today (04/22/2019)

 Despite what you have been reading about, and hearing on the radio and TV, or talking about with friends down at the local pub, not everything strange that is happening to good people is a "scam."
-Unless the class action distribution check you received is for several hundred thousand dollars you...Read more »
+Unless the class action distribution check you received is for several hundred thousand...Read more »

 You certainly have a right to dispute the incorrect information under the Fair Credit Reporting Act.
 The credit reporting agency (and the company putting the incorrect information on), must investigate your dispute and get back to you in 30 days.
 Contact a Wisconsin consumer lawyer and get a free...Read more »